ethpwn/ethpwn/docs/docs/ethpwn/modules/contract_registry.md

 class Contract(Serializable)
 ```

 Represents a contract that has been deployed to the blockchain.
-Binds a contract address to its metadata, associated transaction hash and receipt, and the deployment wallet if it was self-deployed by ethtools (e.g. via `deploy`).
+Binds a contract address to its metadata, associated transaction hash and receipt, and the deployment wallet if it was self-deployed by ethpwn (e.g. via `deploy`).

-<a id="ethtools.pwn.contract_registry.Contract.to_serializable"></a>
+<a id="ethpwn.ethlib.contract_registry.Contract.to_serializable"></a>

 #### to\_serializable